eugenetan3/Geolocation/README.txt

     -To run the data outputting code, navigate inside the Geolocation Project Folder and enter the following into the terminal:                $python3 data_to_file.py
         --if this does not execute successfuly, try and enter the following: $python data_to_file.py
 --------------------------------------------------------------------------------------------------------------------------------
+!!!The below instruction is on if you would like to replicate the project yourself by building each component as your own!!!

 How to host webserver:
 To install and host the Flask server, you must first download the zip file containing Geolocation.
 Within the zip file contains two files: flask_app.py and index.html.
 To successfully create a host for the iOS device to interface with you must host the flask application.